tale-toul/OCP4baremetalIPI/README.md

 +---------------+---------+--------------+------+
 ```

-Verify Power status of VM's
+Verify Power status of VM's.
+These commands use the user/password and IP/port defined before for each node:
 ```
 (virtualbmc) # for x in {1..3}; do ipmitool -I lanplus -U admin -P secreto \
                     -H 192.168.30.1 -p 700${x} power status; done